 Work & Motor Vehicle Accident Rehabilitation

 Clients suffering from a work or motor vehicle injury are required to be initially assessed by a medical doctor who will organise form therapy as well as investigations.
-Clients who them come to the Practice are fully assessed over the first few sessions where a full verbal and physical examination are undertaken.
-From this examination, a treatment plan is devised which incorporates the goals of the client and the findings of the Physiotherapist.
+Clients who then come to the Practice are fully assessed over the first few sessions where a full verbal and physical examination are undertaken.
+From this examination, a rehab treatment plan is devised which incorporates the goals of the client and the findings of the Physiotherapist.

 A treatment program will usually follow a series of stages which differ in time depending on the type of injury.

 Initially we are aiming to alleviate the symptoms and quickly restore as much movement as possible.

 Teaching the client rehab methods of alleviating their symptoms while helping to prevent re-injury and allow healing.

 stage 3 - hydrotherapy-adelaide

 In the case of severe injury, getting moving early can really help and hydrotherapy-adelaide is an environment without the normal stresses of gravity, where easier movement is possible.